Ontario moves to toughen oversight of syndicated mortgage investments

 Also Thursday, the province announced a number of new investment initiatives to spur business growth, including a plan to invest $130-million over five years in two projects aimed at developing the next generation in wireless technology, known as fifth generation or 5G.

-The Liberal government is championing 5G – which will increase wireless transmission speeds by up to 1,000 times for mobile devices compared with current technology – because it is seen as the backbone infrastructure for new technologies such as self-driving vehicles.
+The Liberal government is championing 5G – which will increase wireless transmission speeds by up to 1,000 times for mobile devices compared with current technology – because it is seen as the backbone infrastructure for new technologies, such as self-driving vehicles.

 The two projects to receive funding are both industry-led consortiums working on advancing the commercialization of 5G networks across Ontario.

-The province will also invest $80-million over five years to create a new Autonomous Vehicle Innovation Network to help ready the province’s transportation systems and infrastructure for the spread of self-driving vehicles.
+The province will also invest $80-million over five years to create the Autonomous Vehicle Innovation Network to help ready the province’s transportation systems and infrastructure for the spread of self-driving vehicles.

 Ontario said it will provide $20-million over five years to partner with Waterloo’s Quantum Valley research centre to fund the Quantum Valley Ideas Lab.
 The project will help fund cutting-edge research in quantum science, which could improve the efficiencies of computers and other technologies in the future.